pandas-dev/pandas/doc/source/merging.rst

 .. warning::

-  Joining / merging on duplicate keys can cause a returned frame that is the multiplication of the row dimensions, may result in memory overflow, which can be dangerous for unsaved work.
-  Please make sure no duplicate values in keys before joining large DataFrames.
+  Joining / merging on duplicate keys can cause a returned frame that is the multiplication of the row dimensions, may result in memory overflow.
+It is the user' s responsibility to manage duplicate values in keys before joining large DataFrames.

 .. _merging.indicator: